wpcodefactory/remove-special-characters-from-permalinks/readme.txt

 This plugin Removes special characters from permalinks.

-= How to use it? =
+== How to use it? ==

 All you have to do is saving/updating your post and you will notice special characters will be swiped out from the permalink.

 == Frequently Asked Questions ==

 = How can I contribute?
-Is there a github repository? = If you are interested in contributing - head over to the [Popup Notices for WooCommerce plugin GitHub Repository](https://github.com/thanks-to-it/remove-special-characters-from-permalinks) to find out how you can pitch in.
+Is there a github repository? = If you are interested in contributing - head over to the [Remove Special Characters From Permalinks](https://github.com/thanks-to-it/remove-special-characters-from-permalinks) plugin GitHub Repository to find out how you can pitch in.

 == Installation ==